How To Enable IPv6 for DigitalOcean Droplets

 You will be taken to the Droplet creation screen.
-Fill out the hostname and select your desired Droplet size as you normally would.
+Fill out the hostname and select your desired Droplet size as you normally would, then select a region.

 Select the Linux distribution or image of your choice and then add any SSH keys that you would like to embed in the Droplet.

-In the "Settings" section, if you selected a datacenter with IPv6 functionality, you should have a checkbox available to enable IPv6:
+In the "Settings" section, you should have a checkbox available to enable IPv6:

 Check this box and any other options you would like to enable.
 When you are finished, click on the "Create Droplet" button at the bottom.